Key HR Technology Trends for 2026 — and How to Plan for Each

 Agentic AI is becoming central to HCM systems

-Organizations of all sizes are already using agentic AI: 48% of large businesses, 25% of midsized businesses and 4% of small businesses have adopted it.
+Organizations of all sizes are already using agentic AI: 48% of large businesses, 25% of midsized businesses and 4% of small businesses have adopted agentic technologies.
 Chief human resources officers (CHROs) project a 327% growth in agent adoption by 2027, with 80% projecting that most workforces will have people and AI agents working together within five years.
 By 2028, Gartner predicts 33% of enterprise software applications will include agentic AI — up from less than 1% in 2024.

 Organizations are using agentic AI to automate onboarding processes, simplify validations in payroll workflows and proactively generate insights from human capital management (HCM) data with clear recommendations.
-To harness its potential, align agentic AI with strategic goals such as attracting talent, enhancing HR efficiency and managing labor costs.
-Explore workflows ripe for automation where agentic AI can streamline processes and enhance decision-making.

 "Agentic AI unlocks new frontiers of automation, coordinating multistep work and adapting to real-world variability," says Amin Venjara, chief data officer, ADP.
 "Human oversight provides purpose and guardrails, thereby clarifying objectives, approving critical actions and reviewing impacts.
 Together, they deliver scalable automation that's trustworthy, compliant and resilient when conditions change."